Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 7Explore Siena

-Today and tomorrow we explore the architectural and cultural wealth of Siena.
+Today and tomorrow, we explore the architectural and cultural wealth of Siena.
 Begin at the Cattedrale Metropolitana di Santa Maria Assunta.
-The façade alone is one of the most inspiring in Italy, displaying French Gothic, Tuscan Romanesque and Classical architectural styles.
-Also see the Santuario di Santa Caterina which honors Caterina Benincasa, the daughter of a local dyer, who is said to have had visions of Christ and received the stigmata.
+The façade alone is one of the most inspiring in Italy, displaying French Gothic, Tuscan Romanesque, and Classical architectural styles.
+Also, see the Santuario di Santa Caterina, which honors Caterina Benincasa, the daughter of a local dyer, who is said to have had visions of Christ and received the stigmata.
 She is credited with convincing the Pope to leave Avignon and restore the seat of the papacy to Rome.
-Nearly a century after her death she was canonized and was later named the patron saint of Italy.
+Nearly a century after her death, she was canonized and was later named the patron saint of Italy.
 The sanctuary we visit is the house where she was born.
-The kitchen was converted into an oratory and ornately decorated with paintings by Il Pomarancio, Il Riccio, Francesco Vanni.
+The kitchen was converted into an oratory and ornately decorated with paintings by Il Pomarancio, Il Riccio, and Francesco Vanni.
 Dinner tonight is on our own.
 (B/L)

 Day 8 Explore Siena